jackd/jackd.github.io/_posts/2023-10-01-improving-rwkv.md

     return wkv_numerator(v, k, u, w) / wkv_numerator(jnp.ones_like(v), k, u, w)
 ```

-There are multiple benefits to this include:
+There are multiple benefits to this including:

 - simplicity: no custom cuda kernels or hand-written backward passes; and
 - parallelism: `cumsum` can be parallelized along the `T` dimension.